 2. What is Hugo Gaston’s career-high ATP ranking?

 His career-high singles ranking is world No. 58, achieved on July 11, 2022.
-In doubles, it is No. 220 from May 16, 2022.
+In doubles, it is No. 220, reached on May 16, 2022.

 4. What was Hugo Gaston’s best Grand Slam result?